Govt. should help NGOs flourish: Kurien

-The YMCA (Young Men’s Christian Association) had a greater mandate than other non-governmental organisations and hence it is the duty of the government to help non-governmental organisations (NGO) flourish, said Deputy Chairman of Rajya Sabha P.J.
+The YMCA (Young Men’s Christian Association) had a greater mandate than other non-governmental organisations and hence it is the duty of the government to help NGOs flourish, said Deputy Chairman of Rajya Sabha P.J.
 Kurien here, on Tuesday.

 He was speaking at the inaugural ceremony of the 125th anniversary of the Indian YMCA here on Tuesday.
 The Christian in the name was not about religion but about responding to the present day problems and challenges in a positive manner.